Updated: June 1, 2023

 They do get curious and would learn more about them.
-They’d try to understand why people are putting money in these popular investments.
+They’d try to understand why people are putting money into these popular investments.

-But nonetheless, they don’t easily succumb to the fear of missing out and jump on the bandwagon.
+But nonetheless, they don’t easily succumb to the fear of missing out and jumping on the bandwagon.